Post Positions and Recruit

 How to Post a Position

-In order to post a job opening for any type of benefits-eligible position, you must get the position approved by Staffing and Career Management Services.
+In order to post a job opening for any type of benefits-eligible position, you must get the position approved by Strategic Workforce Solutions.
 Take the following steps to get approval and post the position:

 - Further instructions and documentation on using HRMS are located in the application's Help section.
 For information on training, visit the HRMS project website.